The formal tartans of Clan Gregor

 This intriguing tartan is a two coloured red and dark blue decorated check in which double stripes of one colour are centred on a square of the opposite one.
 A sample, dating from 1750, is held by Kinloch Anderson, tailor and kiltmakers in Edinburgh.
 A swatch is held by the current chief, which came from a woman in Nairn whose family hailed from Glengyle.

-Although the wearing of tartan was banned after 1745 (apart from the military) it may be that as an act of silent rebellion, highlanders wove tartans associated with their names and glens.
+Although the wearing of tartan and highland dress was banned for men and boys after 1745 (apart from the military) it may be that as an act of silent rebellion, highlanders wove tartans associated with their names and glens.
 Glengyle was one of the prominent MacGregor glens on Loch Katrine where Rob Roy was born and grew up.
 His father, Donald Glas, was the 5th chieftain of Glengyle.
 Given the prominence of the Macgregors of Glengyle, throughout MacGregor history, there is no reason why they should not have their own tartan.
 MacGregors who believe they come from the Glengyle branch of the clan can wear this tartan if they wish.

 MacGregor of Cardney